Q: How is a business like yours different than other service providers?

 In the best scenarios, PR Consulting’s team will quickly earn your trust.
 You’ll understand the purpose of what we’re doing and trust our skills and the process.

 In the case of creating content for your company’s website, the process goes like this: our team pitches an idea, gets approval or a little feedback from you, uses our copywriting skills and SEO knowledge to develop the content, sends you a draft for approval and a check of accuracy, and then publishes the content.
 There are a couple of touchpoints along the way.

 Once we’ve established a trusting relationship, this is a process that should only take a few moments of your time.

 If delegating hiccups arise, we’ll communicate with clarity and transparency to help you through the process.

 Q: How do you work with clients that have a limited marketing budget?

-Q: Are you one of those marketing people who has to have things done your way or not at all?
+Q: Are you the type of marketing people who have to have things done your way or not at all?

 A: This question actually makes us chuckle.
 We would more accurately describe PR Consulting’s style as “making suggestions and nudging you along with encouragement, ideas and support.”

 You know your business the best, and we are well-versed in the PR and communications industry.
 Together, we can share fresh ideas or even tweak your current efforts to increase success rates.